mercurius-js/mercurius/docs/integrations/open-telemetry.md

 Mercurius is compatible with open-telemetry (Note that, for now, jitted requests are not able to trace the graphql execution).
 Also make sure that registration of opentelemetry instrumentation happens before requiring `mercurius`.

-Here is a simple exemple on how to enable tracing on Mercurius with OpenTelemetry:
+Here is a simple example on how to enable tracing on Mercurius with OpenTelemetry:

 tracer.js
 ```js